yqrashawn/GokuRakuJoudo/tutorial.md

 When we use karabiner to run shell commands or applescripts, we write them as string.
 The problem is these strings are often similar and really long.
 So there's predefined templates.

-It's same with those string templates in some programming languages.
-In fact, it use the clojure's string templates, which is actually java's string templates implementation. eg.
+It's the same with those string templates in some programming languages.
+In fact, it uses the clojure's string templates, which is actually java's string templates implementation. eg.

-Goku support omitting the last n parameters after version 0.2.1.
+Goku supports omitting the last n parameters after version 0.2.1.

 ```clojure
     {:templates {:launch "osascript -e 'tell application \"Alfred 3\" to run trigger \"launch%s\" in workflow \"yqrashawn.workflow.launcher\" with argument \"%s\"'"}